I Received An Email Of Complaint From A DSS Tenant

 My thoughts…

-- 2) From my experience, HB isn’t actually more secure than a working tenant.
-Housing Benefit can alter (usually lower) or even completely cease your allowance just as easily as someone can lose their job.
+• 2) From my experience, HB isn’t actually more secure than a working tenant.
+The council can alter (usually lower) or even completely cease allowances just as easily as someone can lose their job.

-- 5) I wonder what this individual actually hopes to achieve by sending out emails like that.
+• 5) I wonder what the individual actually hopes to achieve by sending out emails like that.
 To change my mind?
-That’s what it actually seems like.
+Waste of time.

 Final Thoughts